CSSAuditors/audit/site/blog/the-second-css-report-about-css-file-sizes-and-file-count.md

           Here we can see that anything faster than the Slow (780Kbs) Mobile 3G network meets the CSS reading criteria.
           According to [Backlinko analysis](https://backlinko.com/page-speed-stats#load-time-and-compression-level), we can see that compression will not always achieve optimal and desired results.

-          !#!#!# 1s is too much.
+          We think 1 second is a lot just to load CSS.
 Do you want to make your user wait for a second until CSS loads?
 Users leave sites all the time.
-There's a statistics about users leaving site after a few seconds, use it here.

-          !#!#!# Also find stats about data plans.
-What is the average MB a person use in UK or in Africa?
-What percentage is if they visit all sites, for example.
-Think of a real use case here.
-A fun one.
+The main reasons why users leave sites [are](https://www.resourcetechniques.co.uk/news/seo/10-reasons-why-users-leave-your-website-in-10-seconds-101189).
+          In Google, Maile Ohye, states that:
+          > 2 seconds is the threshold for ecommerce website acceptability.
+At Google, we aim for under a half-second.
+          Half a second is fast, to put it in layman terms it’s close to blinking, while two seconds is shorter than one breath.
+This is what we must strive for when loading our sites.
+  - title: |
+      Data Usage and Cost
+    list:
+      - description: |
+          The average person used about 2.9GB of mobile data per month until early 2019.
+This was an increase of 34% compared to 2018.
+By the end of 2019, usage had increased by 22% and amounted to 3.6GB.
+This is data from [OFCOM’s Communication Market Report](https://www.ofcom.org.uk/__data/assets/pdf_file/0026/203759/cmr-2020.pdf) and does not include amounts for 2020.
+That won’t have been a representative year anyway given the coronavirus pandemic.
+But with the introduction of 5G, and the ever-increasing data demands of modern applications, we’d expect data use will be continuing to grow rapidly.

+          The average price of 1GB in the UK is $1.39, while in Germany it is $4.06 according to data from [cable.co.uk](https://www.cable.co.uk/mobiles/worldwide-data-pricing/).
+          According to these prices, in the UK if a user opens all Bundesliga sites, it will cost him $0.017 just to show him the CSS of those sites.
+For the Premier League it will be $0.018.
+The Germans will pay more, and will pay $0.05 for the CSS load of all Bundesliga sites, while it is $0.051 for the Premier League sites.

+          If you are interested in how much a site costs you in some countries, you can check it out at [whatdoesmysitecost.com](https://whatdoesmysitecost.com/).

   - title: |
       Final Thoughts